actions/toolkit/packages/artifact/README.md

 ### Delete an Artifact

 To delete an artifact, all you need is the name.
-Also supports options to delete from other repos/runs given a token with proper permissions is supplied.

 ```js
 const {id} = await artifact.deleteArtifact(